umdlife/psdk_ros2/docs/_build/html/_sources/documentation/Introduction.md.txt

 4. **Copter Position and Velocity Commands**: With `psdk_ros2`, you can conveniently send position and velocity commands to control a copter's movement.

-5. **Camera Parameters Management**: `psdk_ros2` provides functionalities to retrieve and update the main parameters of a mounted camera, giving you control over the camera settings.
+5. **Camera Management**: `psdk_ros2` provides functionalities to retrieve and update the main parameters of a mounted camera, giving you control over the camera settings.
+Moreover, you can take photos, videos and obtain the stream on a ROS 2 topic.

-6. **Gimbal Parameters Control**: You can manipulate gimbal parameters, adjusting the gimbal's orientation and behavior.
+6. **Gimbal Control**: You can manipulate gimbal parameters, adjusting the gimbal's orientation and behavior.